Rome

 We asked expats in Rome what banks they use and there advice about banking.
 They advised:

 "Before retiring in Rome, expats should familiarize themselves with the local language, Italian, as it will be necessary for everyday life.
 Additionally, expats should research the cost of living in Rome, as it is known to be higher than other parts of Italy.
 It is also important to research the healthcare system in Rome, as it is different from other countries.
 Expats should also consider the climate in Rome, as it can be quite hot in the summer months.
-Finally, expats should research the visa requirements for living in Rome, as they may need to apply for a residence permit," said one expat who made the move to Rome.
+Finally, expats should research the visa requirements for living in Rome, as they may need to apply for a residence permit," said one expat in Rome.

 Will I be able to find a job in Rome?